 Memo: Payments for all Joliet Ski Club trips are taken at all meetings, as we would really love to see you,

 or can be mailed to PO Box 2542, Joliet, IL 60434-2542.

 Checks made payable to Joliet Ski Club

 Note the trip name on the memo line.
 One trip per check.

 Payment may include all in your party.
+The payment schedule is determined by the trip leader.
 Each Trip must be paid in full one month prior to departure.

 Now is the time to make sure your Skis, Board, and boots are ready for the coming ski season.

 Editor's Notes !!!